Zilula/airinTechChallenge-server/README.md

 # Concept:

 The backend and API for Airin's web technical challenge.
 The server contains routes for two schemas/models, questions and answers.
-The repo is currently connected to the deployed DB so if you want to reseed the DB with more data, change values in seed.js file and run npm run seed.
+The repo is currently connected to the deployed DB so if you want to reseed the DB with more data, change values in seed.js file and run `npm run seed`.

 View the [deployed endpoints](https://secure-temple-27525.herokuapp.com/questions)